yale-swe/f25-inki/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Test Coverage
+For this milestone, we measured test coverage for our project using Jest (unit/component tests) and Playwright (end-to-end tests).

+Our test suite achieved the following coverage:

+- 96.83% Statements

+- 88.64% Branches

+- 90% Functions

+- 96.83% Lines

+Coverage reports can be found under:
+`/coverage/lcov-report/index.html`